 How do I find out where vaccines are being given?

 - Visit vaccines.gov to check stock and type of vaccine available near you.

-My child is 5 years old.
-Where can I get the Pfizer vaccine?
+My child is 6 months to 17 years of age.
+Where can I get the Moderna or Pfizer vaccine?

-- Visit vaccines.gov, enter your zip code and click “Pfizer” to check stock at the nearest pharmacy near you.
+- Visit vaccines.gov, enter your zip code and click either Moderna or Pfizer to check stock at the nearest pharmacy near you.

 I have received my two doses.
 I want a booster.
 Where can I get one?

 - Visit vaccines.gov and follow up with the pharmacy to ensure they provide the booster.

 SECOND DOSE QUESTIONS

 I received a Moderna vaccine.
 Can I receive a Pfizer vaccine for my second dose? (or vice versa)

 - Yes, eligible individuals may choose which vaccine they receive as a booster dose, when available.
 Some individuals may have a preference for the vaccine type that they originally received, while others may prefer to get a different booster.
 The Center for Disease Control and Prevention’s recommendations now allow for this type of mix and match dosing for booster shots of COVID-19 vaccine.